wonambi-python/wonambi/docs/source/gui/analysis.rst

 This box is activated by the ``Time-averaged`` checkbox in the *Parameters* box.
 It controls the length and spacing of the time windows.

-You must set a ``Duration``, in seconds, and either ``Overlap`` or ``Step``.
+You must set a ``Duration``, in seconds, and either an ``Overlap`` or ``Step``.
 ``Overlap`` is expressed as a ratio of Duration, between 0 and 1.
 An ``Overlap`` greater than 0 is equivalent to Welch's method; at 0 it is equivalent to Bartlett's method.
 Alternatively, you may use ``Step`` to set the distance in seconds between each consecutive window.

 *FFT length*

-This box sets the window length for the discrete fourier transform.
+This box sets the window length for the Fourier transform.
 An FFT length that is ``Same as segment`` is best for most purposes.

 But in cases where you want to, for instance, average the spectra of data segments of varying lengths, you may want to set a fixed FFT length.
 To do this, you may either set it manually with ``Fixed`` or automatically with ``Zero-pad to longest segment``.
 In the latter case, the FFT length is set to the length of the longest segment N, and zeros are added to the end of all shorter segments until they reach length N.
-Zero-padding is a computationally efficient way to effectively interpolate a low-resolution frequency spectrum to a higher resolution.
+Zero-padding is a computationally efficient way to effectively interpolate a coarse-grained frequency spectrum to a finer grain.

-* Multitaper (DPSS) smoothing*
+*Multitaper (DPSS) smoothing*

 This box is activated if 'dpss' is selected as ``Taper`` in the *Parameters* box.
 Here you can set the smoothing parameters for the DPSS/Multitaper method.

 ``Half bandwidth`` sets the frequency smoothing from - half bandwidth to + half bandwidth.

 You may normalize the halfbandwidth with ``Normalized`` (NW = halfbandwidth * duration).
 The number of DPSS tapers is then 2 * NW - 1.